How To Get A Job On A Cruise Ship

 I spent the next 3 years (years 5 through 8 onboard) as a Crew Training Officer.
 I was further promoted to onboard Human Resources Manager with P&O Australia (one of Princess Cruises affiliate lines) during my final 2 years at sea.

-After 10 years working onboard (13 if you count my baby years at sea) I took a break from ships in 2010 to do a full season of snowboarding in one of the snow capitals of Canada: Revelstoke, BC.
-I met my husband within 12 weeks of being onshore and the rest, as they say, is history.
+After 10 years working onboard (13 if you count my baby years at sea), I took a break from ships in 2010 to do a full season of snowboarding in one of the snow capitals of Canada: Revelstoke, BC.
+I met my husband within 12 weeks of being onshore, and the rest, as they say, is history.

-Through 2015 I remained tied to the cruise ship industry by aiding major cruise lines with the recruitment of candidates across Canada as well as internationally via online hiring methods.
+Through 2015, I remained tied to the cruise ship industry by aiding major cruise lines with the recruitment of candidates across Canada as well as internationally via online hiring methods.

 The Job

-While working on a cruise ship is truly a once in a lifetime adventure, and pretty luxurious (imagine port time off in Tahiti one day and an overnight in Maui a few days later) in the end it is still a ‘job.’
+While working on a cruise ship is truly a once-in-a-lifetime adventure and pretty luxurious (imagine port time off in Tahiti one day and an overnight in Maui a few days later), in the end, it is still a ‘job.’

-The truth is, if you love travel, saving a ton of money and meeting and working with amazing people then working on a cruise ship will be one of the best career moves you will ever make.
+The truth is, if you love travel, saving a ton of money, and meeting and working with amazing people, then working on a cruise ship will be one of the best career moves you will ever make.

 The Choice

 It wasn’t until I gave land life a go (for 5 months after I finished the last of my 4 university degrees) that I realized that a life at sea – as a career – was truly for me.
-As noted above, from 2000-2005 I worked seasonally onboard ships for about 4-6 months of each year.
+As noted above, from 2000-2005, I worked seasonally onboard ships for about 4-6 months each year.

-However, in 2005 I took the plunge (pun intended) and a promotion – to Crew Training Officer – and worked full-time on ships until 2010.
-Working onboard cruise ships may be an unconventional career but it is one of the most fulfilling ones I know of out there.
+However, in 2005, I took the plunge (pun intended) and a promotion – to Crew Training Officer – and worked full-time on ships until 2010.
+Working onboard cruise ships may be an unconventional career, but it is one of the most fulfilling ones I know of out there.

 Cruise Ship Jobs: The Types Of People You’ll Work With